Kenny Wheaton

-Kenneth Tyron Wheaton (born March 8, 1975 in Phoenix, Arizona) is a former professional American football defensive back in the National Football League for the Dallas Cowboys.
-He also was a member of the Toronto Argonauts in the Canadian Football League.
+Kenneth Tyron Wheaton (born March 8, 1975) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys.
+He also was a member of the Toronto Argonauts in the Canadian Football League (CFL).
 He played college football at the University of Oregon.

-Early years
+Early life

 Wheaton attended McClintock High School, where he was a two-way player.
 As a senior he played strong safety and running back, registering 97 tackles (led the team), 669 rushing yards and 10 touchdowns.
 He received All-state and Mesa Tribune Area Defensive Player of the Year honors.

 He accepted a football scholarship from the University of Oregon.
 He was a backup as a redshirt freshman.
 As a sophomore, he became a starter moving between free safety and right cornerback.
 He collected 60 tackles (fifth on the team) and 4 interceptions, while contributing to the team winning a Pac-10 Championship.
 He also made arguably the most famous play in Ducks history known as "The Pick".
 As time was winding down and the University of Washington was driving down to the Oregon nine-yard line, Wheaton intercepted a Damon Huard pass and ran it back for a touchdown not just to save the game, but it also signaled the start of a new era of winning football for Oregon.
 The play has long been shown on the replay boards at Autzen Stadium before every Ducks home game.

 As a junior, he started 10 games at right cornerback, tallied 72 tackles (5 for loss), 5 interceptions and 2 sacks.
 As a senior, he started at left cornerback, posting 73 tackles (led the team), 15 passes defensed and 2 interceptions.
 He had a career-high 16 tackles against Arizona State University.

 Wheaton finished his college career with 194 tackles, 10 interceptions and the school record of 380 yards on interception returns, breaking a 49-year record previously set by Jake Leicht.
 He had an interception return for a touchdown of 70-or-more yards in each of his 3 seasons as a starter.

-In 2011, he was inducted into the Oregon University Athletics Hall of Fame.
+In 2011, he was inducted into the University of Oregon Athletics Hall of Fame.